glebrice41/ucla-bootcamp/README.md

 # ucla-bootcamp

 Hello World!
-UCLA camp is here!
+UCLA bootcamp is here!
+Let's learn how to code!